rrh2023/OpenLibrary-Book-API/README.md

 # OpenLibrary Book API

 I decided to develop this project due to my love for reading.
-I wanted to improve my technical skills as well, and I don't think there is any better way than to build related to one of your passions.
+I wanted to improve my technical skills as well, and I don't think there is any better way than to build something related to one of your passions.

 ## Description

-An API meant to store the information of a user's favorite books from the OpenLibrary API
+An API meant to store & retrieve information of a user's favorite books from the OpenLibrary API

 ## Getting Started